 The Company pays the greater of minimum alternate tax and regular income taxes for the D6 Block.
-In the calculation of regular income taxes, the Company believes it is entitled to a seven-year income tax holiday commencing from the first year of commercial production and has claimed the tax holiday in the filing of its tax returns since fiscal 2012.
-Minimum alternate tax is the amount of tax payable in respect of accounting profits.
-Minimum alternate tax paid can be carried forward for ten (10) years and deducted against regular income taxes in future years.
+In the calculation of regular income taxes, the Company believes it is entitled to a seven (7) year income tax holiday commencing from the first year of commercial production and has claimed the tax holiday in the filing of its tax returns since Fiscal 2012.
+Refer to "Risk Factors - Taxation Risk - Hazira" for full discussion of legal proceeding.
+Minimum alternate tax ("MAT") is the amount of tax payable in respect of accounting profits.
+MAT paid can be carried forward for ten (10) years and deducted against regular income taxes in future years.
+Because of the current gas pricing scenario, the Company estimates that MAT paid in past years may not be fully recoverable within the ten (10) years statutory time limit.